 About Dr. Elizabeth Crunk

-I am a mental health counselor and an Assistant Professor of Counseling at the George Washington University in Washington, DC.
-I provide psychotherapy to adults who are coping with a range of concerns, including grief and loss, depression and other mood disorders, anxiety, relationship concerns, breakup recovery, self-esteem, family estrangement, family of origin concerns, chronic illness, and stress.
-In particular, I specialize in treating diverse issues in grief and bereavement, including complicated grief, traumatic bereavement, anticipatory grief, non-death loss, loss of self, and life transitions.
-My specialized training and ten years of experiencing conducting research on grief and loss equip me to help individuals navigate these challenging experiences.
+I am a mental health counselor, researcher, and educator providing psychotherapy to adults in the Washington, DC area who are coping with a range of concerns, including grief and loss, depression, anxiety, relationship concerns, breakup recovery, self-esteem concerns, family estrangement, family-of-origin issues, and stress.
+In particular, I specialize in treating diverse issues in grief and bereavement, including complicated grief, traumatic bereavement, grief stemming from the loss of difficult or conflicted relationships, anticipatory grief, non-death loss, loss of self, and life transitions.
+My specialized training and over thirteen years of experiencing conducting research on grief and loss equip me to help individuals navigate these challenging experiences.

 Loss is often a highly distressing experience and there is not a duration of time that grieving should take.
 However, some mourners feel stuck in their grief or desire compassionate and nonjudgmental support.
-My goal for grief therapy is not to extinguish or "cure" grief, but to help people find ways to manage it.
+My goal for grief therapy is not to extinguish or "cure" grief, but to help people find ways to manage it and to provide targeted grief support.

 Research indicates that counseling is most successful when it takes place within the context of a strong therapeutic relationship.
 I tailor my approach to the needs and cultural identities of each of my clients.
 I aim to create a culturally-sensitive counseling relationship grounded in warmth and genuineness in a compassionate, candid, and nonjudgmental environment.